 I visited a nature park which offered elephant rides to tourists and tours of the local plants, herbs, and spices in the park.
 While riding animals isn’t something I am interested in being a part of, it is a job and a way of life for hundreds of elephant owners and trainers across India.
 This trainer stood by his elephants while posing and resting his head on theirs throughout the half-hour I was with him.
 They stood together silently in a moment of rest.

 Exploring around the streets of Kochi was a colorful experience full of action.
 When I first met this young boy in his Barcelona jersey and underpants, he shouted at me to get my attention but then he got shy and ran back to the wall of his house.
 He was still smiling and I shot a few photos as he clutched the hand of his sister.
 I tried to give him a high-five but despite a nod from his mom, he was too scared.
 I said goodbye and headed down the alley but after a few seconds, he shouted at me again from the end of the alley almost enticing me to stick around.
 I crouched down and extended my hand for a high five from the end of the alley.
 He took a few tentative steps, looked back at his mother and then he committed, sprinting down give me a high five and skipped back to his mom.
+These pictures are just snapshots of small moments in the streets and I hope they give you a glimpse into what life is like in India.

 Walking through the streets of Fort Cochin, it is impossible not to pass some wise characters.
 When I headed over to chat with an old man I had no idea I was about to the subject of his art.
 He asked me to take a photo of him and his friend before telling me to give him a pen and paper.
 I obliged and then he ordered me to stare at the purple shutter right in front of me.
 Not quite sure what was going I did so.
 Three minutes passed and my friend and I were laughing and talking about how ridiculous I look, staring at a wall only a foot away from my nose.
 At one stage his friend even told me to shut up for two minutes!
 His drawing is actually quite good but he assured me if he had his better glasses the drawing would have been much better.